raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 The Raspberry Pi 4 has an SPI-attached EEPROM (4MBits/512KB), which contains code to boot up the system and replaces `bootcode.bin` previously found in the boot partition of the SD card.
 Note that if a `bootcode.bin` is present in the boot partition of the SD card in a Pi 4, it is ignored.

+## Boot diagnostics
+If an error occurs during boot then an [error code](../../configuration/led_blink_warnings.md) will be displayed via the green LED.
+Newer versions of the bootloader will display a [diagnostic message](boot_diagnostics.md) will be shown on both HDMI displays.

 ## Updating the bootloader

 ### Raspberry Pi Imager
-The easiest way to to update the bootloader to the latest version with default settings is to use the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) to install a boot recovery image on to a spare SD card.
+The easiest way to to update the bootloader to the latest version with default settings is to use the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) to install a boot recovery image onto a spare SD card.

 Select "Choose OS -> Misc utility images -> Raspberry Pi 4 EEPROM boot recovery"

+Raspberry Pi OS also keeps the EEPROM up-to-date: new EEPROM images are applied when the Raspberry Pi 4 next boots.

 ### Updating from Raspberry Pi OS
 Bootloader updates are instigated during a normal `apt update`, `apt full-upgrade` cycle, this means you will get new features and bug fixes during your normal updates.